Texas Real Estate License Lookup | Check Your TREC License Status

 How to Look Up Your Texas Real Estate License

-TREC’s LARS (License Application and Renewal System) is the official database for every Texas real estate license.
-Here’s how to use it — takes about a minute.
+TREC's LARS (License Application and Renewal System) is the official database for every Texas real estate license.
+The whole lookup takes about a minute.
+Need more than status info?
+TREC's full regulatory guidance lives at trec.texas.gov.

 1. Go to TREC's LARS portal at license.trec.texas.gov.
 This is TREC's official tool — you're going straight to the source.